-All trailers hauling Tubular goods, must be equipped with Samson posts/Stanchions and/or Pipe Bunks similar to those pictured below:
+All trailers hauling Tubular goods, must be equipped with a minimum of four (4) Samson posts/Stanchions integrated into and adequately secured to the side rails of the trailer and/or Pipe Bunks similar to those pictured below:

--Pipe stakes must be made of 3.5 in. heavy wall pipe or square tubing, extending above the deck of the trailer.
+Figure 1 - Pipe bunk -Pipe stakes must be made of 3.5 in. heavy wall pipe or square tubing, extending above the deck of the trailer.
+Pipe stakes must not be constructed of channel iron, as channel iron is not reliable and may bend under a pipe load, allowing pipe to fall off the trailer.
 The pipe stakes must be covered in PVC to prevent metal to metal contact.

--Articles of cargo placed beside each other and secured by transverse tie-downs must either be placed in direct contact with each other or prevented from shifting towards each other while in transit.
-It is strongly recommended that all vehicles transporting cargo for Hess have a Headerboard attached to the cab of the vehicle to prevent articles of cargo impacting and/or penetrating the cab of the vehicle.

-- If straps used to secure cargo are subject to abrasion, edge protection resistant to abrasion, cutting, and crushing must be used (edge protection composed of paper is prohibited).
+Figure 2c - NOT PERMITTED Channel iron used as pipe stakes, bent under loaded weight and rolled off trailer Figures 2a and 2b - Recommended pipe stakes placed in direct contact with each other or prevented from shifting towards each other while in transit.
+It is strongly recommended that all vehicles transporting cargo for Hess have a Headerboard attached to the cab of the vehicle to prevent articles of cargo impacting and/or penetrating the cab of the vehicle. - If straps used to secure cargo are subject to abrasion, edge protection resistant to abrasion, cutting, and crushing must be used (edge protection composed of paper is prohibited) Rubber mat as edge protection Improper edge protection causing cut in tie-down strap.